Back

 Step beyond the limitations of connection types

 You can trade not only VAST to VAST or RTB to RTB but also in a VAST to RTB, RTB to VAST, and VAST to all ways.
+Leveraging the capabilities of the prebid server can significantly enhance real-time bidding processes, ensuring optimal ad performance.

+What else about the server to server integration?
 After doing several tests and investigations our team has pinpointed several important nuances.
 We found a difference in VAST Tags performance when trading with an Open RTB endpoint, or a VAST Tag only.
 So we have also added a new feature on SSP and DSP sides.
 By using this feature you can select how/which connection type you want your VAST tag to trade with: both VAST tags and RTB endpoints, only RTB endpoints, or only VAST tags.

 Here’s how you can do it in the dashboard while adding supply or demand endpoints: